MattKevan/ao-design-process/_articles/personas.md

 It's important that personas are backed by research but you don't need to wait until you know everything about your users - it's fine to take an agile approach, starting with the assumptions and insights you have  and refine as you learn.

-!!!
-Note

 **UX vs marketing personas**

 UX personas and marketing personas are quite similar, but have a slightly different focus.
 UX personas represent your users, while marketing personas represent customers.
 These may overlap, but not always.
 The person who buys a product isn't always the one who uses it.
 It can be helpful to use both together, ensuring all audiences are catered for.

-## User research tactics
+### User research tactics

 The best way to understand users is to conduct user interviews.
 You'll need at least five to get accurate results but they can be quite short, often half an hour is fine.
 Depending on how much time you've got and the amount of detail you need, anywhere between five and 30 interviews is a good number.